Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

         man -s 2 open

-    - Syscall: 2
+    0) Syscall: 2
-    - Path: push 'flag.txt' to the stack, then use rsp as the input for this param
+    1) Path: push 'flag.txt' to the stack, then use rsp as the input for this param
+    2) Flag:

 - Read: